-Hartpury was established after World War II as an agricultural education centre with only 50 students.
-Today, we have more than 4,000 with record numbers of students studying at both the university and the college.
 Hartpury remained relatively unchanged until 1990, when a new Principal and Board of Governors initiated a rapid expansion programme, starting with the provision of a larger variety of college courses.

 The first higher education degree in Equine Studies was introduced in 1992, followed by the first degree programme in Equine Science in 1994.
-In 1999, the first Masters degree programme opened with the first PhD student coming in 2004.
+In 1999, the first Masters degree programme opened.